-- Note 1.
-The Standards and Recommended Practices established in this chapter cannot, on their own, be sufficiently detailed to cover all possible individual situations.
+Note 1.- The Standards and Recommended Practices established in this chapter cannot, on their own, be sufficiently detailed to cover all possible individual situations.
 Of necessity, many decisions relating to the evaluation of medical fitness must be left to the judgement of the individual medical examiner.
-The evaluation must, therefore, be based on a medical examination conducted throughout in accordance with the highest standards of medical practice. - Note 2.
-Predisposing factors for disease, such as obesity and smoking, may be important for determining whether further evaluation or investigation is necessary in an individual case. - Note 3.
-In cases where the applicant does not fully meet the medical requirements and in complicated and unusual cases, the evaluation may have to be deferred and the case submitted to the medical assessor of the Licensing Authority for final evaluation.
-In such cases due regard must be given to the privileges granted by the licence applied for or held by the applicant for the Medical Assessment, and the conditions under which the licence holder is going to exercise those privileges in carrying out assigned duties. - Note 4.
-Attention is called to the administrative clause in 1.2.4.8 dealing with accredited medical conclusion. - Note 5.
-Guidance material to assist Licensing Authorities and medical examiners is published separately in the Manual of Civil Aviation Medicine (Doc 8984).
+The evaluation must, therefore, be based on a medical examination conducted throughout in accordance with the highest standards of medical practice.

+Note 2.- Predisposing factors for disease, such as obesity and smoking, may be important for determining whether further evaluation or investigation is necessary in an individual case.

+Note 3.- In cases where the applicant does not fully meet the medical requirements and in complicated and unusual cases, the evaluation may have to be deferred and the case submitted to the medical assessor of the Licensing Authority for final evaluation.
+In such cases due regard must be given to the privileges granted by the licence applied for or held by the applicant for the Medical Assessment, and the conditions under which the licence holder is going to exercise those privileges in carrying out assigned duties.

+Note 4.- Attention is called to the administrative clause in 1.2.4.10 dealing with accredited medical conclusion.

+Note 5.- Guidance material to assist Licensing Authorities and medical examiners is published separately in the Manual of Civil Aviation Medicine (Doc 8984).
 This guidance material also contains a discussion of the terms "likely" and "significant" as used in the context of the medical provisions in Chapter 6.

+Note 6.- Basic safety management principles, when applied to the medical assessment process, can help ensure that aeromedical resources are utilized effectively.